2024

 What Comes Next

-We are currently expanding the farm toward 200+ machines and preparing for a full-scale rollout of our filament handling system.
+We are currently expanding the farm toward 200+ machines and preparing for a full-scale rollout of our custom material handling system.
 Every new feature is developed with one goal in mind: full autonomy.

-Our long-term vision is to treat 3D printing the same way we treat industrial machine tools: predictable, efficient, and fully automated.
-We believe this is the future of additive manufacturing, and we are building it ourselves—one layer at a time.
+Our long-term vision is to treat automated 3D printing the same way we treat CNC machining or industrial tooling: predictable, efficient, and reliable.
+We believe this is the future of additive manufacturing, and we are building it ourselves, one layer at a time.

 If you're facing throughput challenges or planning your next production ramp — let’s talk.
 We work with hardware teams who build things that matter, and need their automation to move fast and perform flawlessly.